Offshore Power Systems: History

 The MH-1A was the first floating nuclear power station, built by Martin Marietta for the US Army in the early 1960s.
 The reactor was installed in a converted Liberty ship hull and used by the Army from 1968 to 1975 in the Panama Canal Zone.
 It produced relatively low power output of 10 megawatts compared to the projected 2,300 megawatt capacity of the OPS plants.

 The much larger concept was envisioned in 1969 by Richard Eckert, the engineer at Public Service Electric and Gas Company (PSE&G) tasked with identifying power plant sites.
 He discovered that there were very few suitable locations, but most were close to the Atlantic Ocean.
 Westinghouse began the project in 1970 based on two premises: all nuclear power plants were custom built and designed, and local residents close to the proposed location of a nuclear facility typically took a NIMBY attitude.
 Therefore, identical reactors mass-produced from a "factory" location could be built quicker and at less expense, and if the power plant was located miles from populated areas (in the ocean), there would be less opposition.

 The idea was promoted by PSE&G as the Atlantic Nuclear Power Plant.
 PSE&G ordered two 1,150 megawatt reactors for the project in 1972, and two more the following year for operation in the mid-1980s.
 OPS decided to locate their production facility at the Port of Jacksonville.

 Concept

 The power plants would be built with two reactors on a man-made island constructed of steel, anchored in the Atlantic a few miles off the coastline.
 The islands would be protected by a massive concrete breakwater composed of 18,000 dolosses, each weighing 80 tons, designed to withstand hurricanes, tornadoes, moderate earthquakes and collision by a loaded tanker.
 The actual power plant would be towed, like a barge, by ocean tugboats to its destination.

 Opposition

 Opposition to the project was both local and national because many people questioned the safety of nuclear power.
-Jacksonville resident Joe Cury was very vocal and actively protested whenever a public forum was available.
-Ralph Nader became involved with the protests for a short time.
+Jacksonville resident Joe Cury was very vocal and actively protested whenever the Jacksonville Electric Authority was involved. and Ralph Nader became involved with the protests for a short time.